 On-demand backups are not automatically deleted and will be kept until the user manually deletes the backup.

-Simple Backups are priced with a fixed monthly rate according to the selected plan at either +20%, +40% or +60% of the monthly Cloud Server Simple Plan it is applied to.
-For example, the Week plan together with the $5 Simple Plan would cost [$5 + (20% * $5) ] = $6 per month.
+Simple Backups are priced with a fixed monthly rate according to the selected plan at either +20%, +40% or +60% of the monthly Cloud Server plan it is applied.
+For example, the Week plan together with the $10 General Purpose plan would cost [$10 + (20% * $10) ] = $12 per month.
 With Simple Backup, the price is always the same, irrespective of how many backups are currently stored.

 All storage devices that are not part of a plan are priced at the excess storage price ($0.05/$0.10/$0.15 per GB per month).
 This is analogous to how excess storage is priced for Cloud Servers.

-Additional backups and backups of storage devices outside the Simple Plan are priced normally at $0.056 per GB per month.
+Additional backups and backups of storage devices outside the General Purpose, High CPU and High Memory plans are priced at $0.056 per GB per month.

 Flexible Backups can create a number of backup snapshots which are each priced at $0.056 per GB per month.